SAP-samples/abap-cheat-sheets/README.md

 ## ⚡ Known Issues
 - Only one user on the system can import this repository because all object names must be globally unique.
 Before importing the code, you should perform a system-wide search for classes named *ZCL_DEMO_ABAP**, for example.
 If someone has already imported the content into the system, you can simply check out that imported code.
 - Regarding possible code check warnings, e.g. for the many strings in the code, not using an `ORDER BY` clause, or messages regarding using `SELECT *`, the code deliberately avoids [pragmas](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenpragma_glosry.htm) and [pseudo comments](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenpseudo_comment_glosry.htm) in order to focus on the available ABAP syntax.
 See also the [Disclaimer](#%EF%B8%8F-disclaimer).
-- Regarding the examples to be imported into on-premise systems, note the following: The cheat sheet documents cover ABAP syntax regardless of the ABAP release to avoid scattering information and to have the information in one place.
+- Regarding the examples to be imported into on-premise ABAP systems, note the following: The cheat sheet documents cover ABAP syntax regardless of the ABAP release to avoid scattering information and to have the information in one place.
 Therefore, the lower the release, the fewer syntax options and examples are available.
 For example, the RAP examples in particular require at least ABAP version 7.56.

 <br>

 ## ℹ️ More Information
-- For the system-internal version of the ABAP Keyword Documentation in your
+- For the system-internal version of the ABAP Keyword Documentation in
-  - ... **on-premise system**: Access the documentation in the SAP GUI via the transactions `ABAPDOCU` (opens the documentation directly) and `ABAPHELP` (opens an input field with which you can search the documentation content, for example, you can search for a keyword such as `SELECT`).
+  - ... **classic ABAP**: Access the documentation in the SAP GUI via the transactions `ABAPDOCU` (opens the documentation directly) and `ABAPHELP` (opens an input field with which you can search the documentation content, for example, you can search for a keyword such as `SELECT`).
 Or, of course, choose `F1` on a keyword in your code.
 If you are in the SAP GUI (e.g. in `SE80`), the system-internal version opens.
 If you are in ADT, the documentation opens in the *ABAP Language Help* view.
-  - ... **SAP BTP ABAP environment**: In ADT, the documentation is in the *ABAP Language Help* view, where you can also search.
+  - ... **ABAP Cloud**: In ADT, the documentation is in the *ABAP Language Help* view, where you can also search.
 If you choose `F1` on a keyword in your code, the documentation opens there.
 - Links to the online version of the ABAP Keyword Documentation for:
-  - **Standard ABAP**: Unrestricted ABAP language scope for developments in an on-premise ABAP system → [Online version of the documentation (latest version)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap.htm).
+  - **Standard ABAP**: Unrestricted ABAP language scope for [classic ABAP](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenclassic_abap_glosry.htm) → [Online version of the documentation (latest version)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap.htm).
 To access the online documentation for a specific ABAP version, e.g. 7.54, you can select the version from the drop-down list [here](https://help.sap.com/docs/ABAP?locale=en-US) (*latest* is preselected).
 The *ABAP* link under *Development* will take you to the documentation of choice.
   - **ABAP for Cloud Development**: Restricted ABAP language scope for developments, for example, in the SAP BTP ABAP environment → [Online version of the documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm)
-- Regarding demonstration examples of the ABAP Keyword Documentation in your on-premise system: Have you ever checked out the package `SABAPDEMOS`?
+- Regarding demonstration examples of the ABAP Keyword Documentation in classic ABAP: Have you ever checked out the package `SABAPDEMOS`?
 This package contains all the examples used in the ABAP Keyword Documentation.
 To get the context, program names, etc., see the [example page](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_examples.htm) (also available in the system-internal SAP GUI version as a node in the topic tree), which summarizes the executable examples.
 Of course, you can also find the example topics in the context of the individual ABAP Keyword Documentation topic.
 The example topics are marked with a ⚙️ icon:

   ![](./files/example_topics.png)